29 July 2022

 A data catalog is essential to get an overview of all data.
 Since it brings together all the company’s data, you can map it more efficiently and establish a common overview.

-Once you have all the tools necessary to manage data, and have identified data managers, the next step is to encourage other business teams to utilize data in their decision-making.
-Your challenge will be to promote the data culture and the data-driven approach among your teams.
+Once you have all the tools necessary to manage data, it is important to encourage other business teams to utilize data in their decision-making.
+It can often be challenging to promote an over-arching data culture and a data-driven approach among your teams.
 To achieve this, it is useful to:

-• Schedule different training sessions for all levels (data analysis, dashboard creation);
+• Schedule various training sessions for all users

 Establish clear rules

-When implementing your data governance strategy, it is likely to run into some resistance along the way.
-This is because data governance tends to restrict how data is handled within the organization.
+When implementing your data governance strategy, it is likely to run into some resistance along the way, as data governance can restrict how data is handled within the organization.
 A vital step to ensuring your governance project’s success is establishing clear and comprehensive guidelines.
 These rules can be outlined by a data governance committee established within your organization.

 Provide training